su2-r/su2-r/README.md

 Hey there! 👋

-I am a Physician scientist, and also clinical data scientist with experience in medicine, pharmaceutical trials, healthcare administration, and chemical engineering.
+I am a physician scientist, and also clinical data scientist with experience in medicine, pharmaceutical trials, healthcare administration, and chemical engineering.

 I am passionate about applying data science and AI to advance healthcare.
 I have expertise in statistical modeling and clinical trial programming.